iloeb99/kaji/Readme.md

 - `test1.ml`: the file to test the scanner and parser
 - `test2.ml`: the file to test the semantic checker
-- `microc.ml`: top-level file to test and run microc compiler
+- `kaji.ml`: top-level file to test and run microc compiler
-- `example.mc`: a sample microc source code
+- `example.kaji`: a sample microc source code
 - `example.out`: a sample compiled code of example.mc